hubermaj2/ExerciseApp/README.md

-# ExerciseApp
+# 2020Fall
-Web Programming Fall 2020 Exercise App
+Web Programming course for the Fall of 2020

+## Third Day
+We are learning about git & github